coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 The Pro versions of the PublishPress plugins are well worth your investment.
 The Pro versions have extra features and faster support.
 [Click here to join PublishPress](https://publishpress.com/pricing/).

-Join PublishPress and you'll get access to these nine Pro plugins:
+Join PublishPress and you'll get access to these ten Pro plugins:

 * [PublishPress Authors Pro](https://publishpress.com/authors) allows you to add multiple authors and guest authors to WordPress posts.
 * [PublishPress Blocks Pro](https://publishpress.com/blocks) has everything you need to build professional websites with the WordPress block editor.
 * [PublishPress Capabilities Pro](https://publishpress.com/capabilities) is the plugin to manage your WordPress user roles, permissions, and capabilities.
 * [PublishPress Checklists Pro](https://publishpress.com/checklists) enables you to define tasks that must be completed before content is published.
 * [PublishPress Future Pro](https://publishpress.com/future)  is the plugin for scheduling changes to your posts.
-* [PublishPress Permissions Pro](https://publishpress.com/permissions) is the plugin for advanced WordPress permissions.
+* [PublishPress Permissions Pro](https://publishpress.com/permissions)  is the plugin for restricted content and advanced WordPress permissions.
 * [PublishPress Planner Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
-* [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series
+* [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series.
+* [PublishPress Statuses Pro](https://publishpress.com/series) enables you to create additional publishing steps for your posts.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
-If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more... then you should try PublishPress.
+If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more, then you should try PublishPress.

 ## Bug Reports ##
 Bug reports for PublishPress Revisions are welcomed in our [repository on GitHub](https://github.com/publishpress/publishpress-revisions).
 Please note that GitHub is not a support forum, and that issues that aren't properly qualified as bugs will be closed.